Last Updated on August 21, 2023 by Grow with Bovees

 If you’re going to sow, you will need special compost that provides optimum root growth, and one that provides the essential nutrients to help the seeds develop.
 Some acid centric plants such as camelia do require a particular soil blend of ericaceous compost with a lower pH, so refrain from using regular compost.

 Try not to keep the bags for too long before use.
 It is possible that potting soil can go bad after several years.
 It’s not the end of the world, as you can still use it in certain circumstances.

 Reasons to Buy Store-Bought Compost

 One of the biggest reasons to buy store-bought compost is the time and effort you save in making compost at home.
-Plus, if you’re just getting your feet wet with gardening and composting, you may find it easier to buy bagged compost from the store, as it is developed by experts, and delivers unmatched results.
+Plus, if you’re just getting your feet wet with gardening and the composting process, you may find it easier to buy bagged compost from garden centers, as it is developed by experts, and delivers unmatched results.

 Making compost at home is easy, that’s if you know what you’re doing, although it does require a few tools to make good compost.
 But if you don’t, then using the wrong type of compost can prove detrimental to your lawn care efforts.

-So, if you’d like to avoid the guesswork about what ingredients to put in your compost pile to make compost beneficial to your lawn and garden, then buying readymade compost from the store is perhaps your best option.
+So, if you’d like to avoid the guesswork about what ingredients to put in your compost pile to make compost beneficial to your lawn and garden, then buying ready-made compost from the big box store is perhaps your best option.